DSJAS/DSJAS/docs/builtins/modules/A rather overactive security mechanism.md

-# An especially frustrating login process
+# A rather overactive security mechanism

     In order to protect your security and privacy (and to make it annoying for fraudsters to get into your account), DSJAS will end your session every three-five minutes if you are inactive.